 - Small town destinations will gain more popularity.

-- Visa-free travel will be rare to see (I am sceptical if Thailand visa on arrival for Indians and other visa-free travel will be the same anymore, at least for some time).
+- Visa-free travel will be rare to see (I am sceptical if Thailand visa on arrival for Indians and other visa-free travel will be the same anymore in the coming years).

 - Medical screening at airports will become the new normal.
 And so will be social distancing and wearing masks in public.